ng-girls/todo-list-tutorial-french/local-storage.md

   }
 ```

 So what is going on here?
-`Object.assign` takes a target object \(the first argument\) and source objects \(all the rest of the arguments\), and copies the source objects to the target object.
+`Object.assign` takes a target object \(thefirst argument\) and source objects \(all the rest of the arguments\), and copies the source objectsto the target object.
-If a property exists on both the target and a source, this method will replace the old value with the new one.
+If a property exists on both thetarget and asource, this method will replace the old value with the new one.
 Here we want to update an item in the list, so first we find its index in the array, and then apply the changes to it.
 At the end, we want to synchronize the local storage \(`this.update`\) and return the new list.